dysbulic/tip/resume/MetaCartel Grant Proposal.md

 * $100k + mass-spectroscopy equipment, and it's full-steam ahead.
 We open a testing facility for drug supplies that serves as the basis for a reformed (violence, theft, and impurity-free) black market.

 * $100k + mass-spectroscopy equipment + an aircraft carrier, uh-oh, this is breaking too fast.
-Too many people are having unpleasant awakenings to the concept that Jesus is just another historical figure and looking for someone to blame.
+Too many people are having unpleasant awakenings to the concept that Jesus or Mohammed is just another historical figure and looking for someone to blame.
 Bullets are cheap, and crazies aplenty.
 Time to hit the open seas and become unassassinable for a few years.

 # Help